maldenol/opengl-practice/README.md

 <summary>Click to see the description</summary>
 <br/>

-In src/ directory there are 6 subprojects: 5 programs and a library.
+In ```src/``` directory there are 6 subprojects: 5 applications and a library.
-Each program inherits all the content from previous one.
+Each application inherits all the content from the previous one.
-They are made as a demonstation of techniques or the library abilities.
+They are made as a demonstation of some techniques and abilities of the library.
 The library itself can handle next targets:
 1. Window creation and initialization of OpenGL context.
-2. Shader utilities which includes compile functions and also shader watcher - a thread-based function that looks after shader files and recompiles them after changes were made.
+2. Shader utilities which includes compile functions and also shader watcher - a thread-based function that looks after shader files and recompiles them after changes were detected.
-3. SceneObject class with component-based structure.
+3. SceneObject class with the component-based structure.
 It also includes Component class, which is inherited by BaseCamera (and then OrthographicCamera and PerspectiveCamera), BaseLight (and then DirectionalLight, PointLight and SpotLight) and Mesh (and then Material (and then Texture)).
-There is also 3 camera controller classes for 3, 4 and 6 degrees of freedom;
+There are also 3 camera controller classes for 3, 4 and 6 degrees of freedom;
-and also procedural Mesh generation algorithms with specific level of detail.
+and also procedural mesh generation algorithms with the level of detail specified.
 4. Filesystem utilities and different texture loading functions.
 5. Function for debugging OpenGL.